 TeamCFA: Pender will also develop a strong Parent Teacher Organization with parents and teachers working closely together to carry out the mission of the school.
-The board will encourage open and transparent communication with parents and encourage parents to become a part of the fabric of TeamCFA: Pender.
-Leadership will write monthly newsletters to provide the state of the charter and new happenings.
-At the end of the year, the leadership team will collaborate with PTO to write the "State of the Charter" address.
-This document will be utilized to write grants and request outside funding to further support the school's needs.
+The board will encourage open and transparent communication with parents and encourage parents to become a part of the fabric of outside funding to further support the school's needs.
 One intentional parental engagement tool will encourage parents to volunteer.
 They will be made aware of volunteer opportunities by email, social media, and newsletters.